Agrifood systems: Defining agrifood systems resilience

 The resilience of agrifood systems builds on the concept of resilience, which originated in the study of ecosystems and evolved over 50 years into an object of study across an array of disciplines, including engineering, agriculture, economics and psychology.
 Although there is little agreement today as to a precise definition across disciplines, broadly speaking, resilience can be defined as the dynamic capacity to continue to achieve goals despite disturbances.

 In a call for cross-sectoral collaboration to prevent, anticipate, absorb, adapt and transform in the face of shocks and stresses across all sectors of society, the United Nations has developed and adopted the UN Common Guidance on Helping Build Resilient Societies.
 Since there is a wide variety of risks relating to understanding resilience, the UN offers the following definition: "the ability of individuals, households, communities, cities, institutions, systems and societies to prevent, anticipate, absorb, adapt, and transform positively, efficiently and effectively when faced with a wide range of risks, while maintaining an acceptable level of functioning and without compromising long-term prospects for sustainable development, peace and security, human rights and well-being for all."
 Resilience building is a system-wide multi-risk, multi-actor and multisectoral effort.

 In 2021, FAO released the first definition of agrifood systems and agrifood systems' resilience in The State of Food and Agriculture 2021 – Making agrifood systems more resilient to shocks and stresses.
 The definition of agrifood systems' resilience is adapted from Tendall et al.'s definition of food system resilience, which is "capacity over time of a food system and its units at multiple levels, to provide sufficient, appropriate and accessible food to all, in the face of various and even unforeseen disturbances".
 Agrifood systems are broader than food systems, as these encompass the entire range of actors and their interlinked value-adding activities in the primary production of food and non-food agricultural products, as well as in food storage, aggregation, post-harvest handling, transportation, processing, distribution, marketing, disposal and consumption.

 Disruptions to agrifood systems

 Agrifood systems are exposed to shocks and stresses of various types that differ in nature and intensity, including those impair agrifood systems by disrupting the operations of related institutions, supply chains and actors.
+Agrifood markets are operating in an era marked by recurrent, increasingly severe and overlapping shocks, including extreme weather events, conflicts, pandemics, financial crises, disease outbreaks, and sharp increases in energy and agricultural input prices.
+These shocks have disrupted production, trade flows and markets, exposing vulnerabilities across food supply chains.
+In a highly interconnected global economy, disruptions originating in one region can rapidly propagate across borders, affecting food availability, affordability and accessibility far beyond the location of the initial shock.